 IAI Compendium on Health, Climate and Environment in Latin America and the Caribbean (2024)

-The Inter-American Institute for Global Change Research (IAI) presents its new compendium of commentaries entitled "Health, Climate and Environment in Latin America and the Caribbean", which explores the complexities of climate and environmental crises in the region.
-This book, published in partnership with Latin America 21 and supported by the World Meteorological Organization, addresses the region's challenges and risks amid the current climate and environmental crises, with the collaboration of leading experts and academics.
+The Inter-American Institute for Global Change Research (IAI) presents its new compendium of commentaries, "Health, Climate and Environment in Latin America and the Caribbean," which explores the complexities of the climate and environmental crises in the region.
+In this book, published in partnership with Latin America 21 and supported by the World Meteorological Organization, leading experts and academics address the challenges and risks that the different countries are confronting.

-Authors Luz Cumba and María Inés Carabajal propose an innovative approach, "One Health", and advocate scientific diplomacy to address the consequences of climate change.
-Carolina Cerrudo highlights the importance of early warning systems as lifelines for global health, supporting her point with Bárbara Tapia Cortés' contribution on 30% damage reduction in natural disasters.
+Luz Cumba and María Inés Carabajal propose an innovative "One Health" approach and advocate the use of scientific diplomacy to address the consequences of climate change.
+Carolina Cerrudo highlights the importance of early warning systems as lifelines for global health; Bárbara Tapia Cortés supports this perspective with a discussion on how 30% of damages may be reduced after natural disasters.

 Both in the exploration of the connection between "heat islands" and public health, addressed by Gabriel Sánchez Rivera and Leticia Gómez Mendoza, and the need for green areas to mitigate heat waves, according to Enrique Muñoz and Adán Castro Añorve, the authors explore crucial interconnections between health and environment.

-Irene Torres and Daniel Romero-Alvarez reveal the silent advance of emerging fevers in Latin America, while Hilario Espinosa addresses the inseparable link between climate change and migration, with terrible consequences for the environment.
-Nicole Arbour closes the set by reminding us that all the elements are interconnected.
+Irene Torres and Daniel Romero-Alvarez reveal the silent advance of emerging fevers in Latin America, while Hilario Espinosa addresses the inseparable link between climate change, migration, and their negative environmental consequences.
+Nicole Arbour closes the set by reminding us that we are all interconnected and interdependent.